acdvorak/intellij-lessc-plugin/README.md

     The first time you update a ```.less``` file it will take a few seconds to compile.
     This is because ```LESS Compiler``` uses the [Rhino][rhino] JavaScript engine to run ```less.js```, and Rhino takes a while to initialize.
 But don't worry - after the initial compilation, all future compiles should complete in < 1 sec.

-*  **PhpStorm / WebStorm Support**

-    ```LESS Compiler``` does not "officially" support PhpStorm or WebStorm - _**yet**_!
-Support for these IDEs is coming soon.
-    In the mean time, you can install the plugin manually by downloading the ZIP archive from the
-    [IntelliJ plugin repository][plugin].
-It _should_ work for the most part, but be aware that you may see strange or
-    buggy behavior until the final version with "official" support is released.

 # Alternatives